Do you want to make friends and study partners your first semester of college?

 If so, enrolling in a first-year learning community (LC) may be a great option for you!
 Each year, approximately 1,500 incoming first-year students decide to begin their college journey at KSU by enrolling in academic learning communities.
-We encourage you to review the LC offerings for fall 2017.
+We encourage you to review the LC descriptions.

 WHAT IS A LEARNING COMMUNITY?

 A learning community consists of 20-25 first-semester students who co-enroll in two or more courses that are linked together with a common theme.
 Some learning communities are for specific academic focus areas or majors, such as architecture, science and math, or theatre and performance studies.
-Other learning communities are suitable for a variety of majors and carry themes ranging from preparing for emergencies to cultivating happiness.
+Other learning communities are suitable for a variety of majors and carry themes ranging from preparing for emergencies to developing a professional identity.
 The courses in learning communities count toward university degree requirements and are taught by faculty dedicated to working together to help KSU’s newest students achieve academic success and a sense of belonging at the university.

 WHAT ARE THE BENEFITS OF JOINING A LEARNING COMMUNITY?

 Research at both the national and campus levels shows that, on average, first-year students who enroll in learning communities:

 - Express greater satisfaction with the university experience